Zach-Deladev/tsellios-k9-academy/README.md

 4. Testimonials section:

-    - The testimonials sections helps the user make a decision on their first impressions on whether the company is reputable or not.
+    - The testimonials section helps the user decide on their first impressions of whether the company is reputable or not.
-    - The testimonials on the site a real life testimonials for the business provided by the business owner.
+    - The testimonials on the site are real-life testimonials for the business provided by the business owner.
-    - The testimonials are a custom card design I created which are responsive on different screen sizes.
+    - The testimonials are a custom card design I created which is responsive on different screen sizes.
     - To keep in line with the colour palette I added a background colour or orange to them.

 ![Testimonials](assets/images/readme/testimonials.png "Testimonials")